fex01/servicenow-notes/sn-discovery.md

     - error message “No credentials found for types [SSH Password, SSH Private Key]”
     - SSH Credentials need to be provided with at least sudo read permissions
   - Discovery > Home > Errors
-    - Lists errors by category for all Cl discoveries
+    - Lists errors by category for all CI discoveries
     - Select a category tile to display specific error codes that occur
     - Recommended actions are listed for the selected error
 - Credential Types